volitank/nala/docs/nala.8.md

 : **nala** also uses **aria2c** for downloading packages.
 This functionality is much like **apt-fast** or **apt-metalink** (which **nala** is heavily based on).
 Along with this **nala** can download packages from multiple mirrors concurrently to speed up package downloads.

 **remove**
 : **remove** works similar to the way it does in **apt**.
-Our noticable differences here include improved output on what will be removed, no need for running an autoremove, **nala** will handle that for you.
+Our noticeable differences here include improved output on what will be removed, no need for running an autoremove, **nala** will handle that for you.

 **purge**
 : **purge** works similar to **remove**, but also gets rid of configuration files.